-The Sydney LEP 2012 includes the precinct as a heritage item in Schedule 5: Environmental Heritage, Part 1: Heritage Items as part of the listing outlined in Table 1 below.
+The Sydney LEP 2012 includes the as a heritage item in Schedule 5: Environmental Heritage, Part 1: Heritage Items as part of the listing outlined in Table 1 below.
+The site does not form part of a heritage conservation area under the LEP.